 However, with growing demand and rising tourism numbers, awareness started spreading and the use of captive elephants in tourist attractions begun to be seen in a more critical light.
 Especially in western media, animal welfare conditions and the often cruel treatment of the animals became a strongly discussed topic.

-EXO Travel is also part of the Travelife/Tour Operator/PATA working group focusing on the development of a common standard for elephant camps and promoting responsible elephant camp management.
+EXO Travel is part of a multi-sectorial working group focusing on the development of a common standard for elephant camps and promoting responsible elephant camp management.
 With about 4000 elephants in captivity in just Thailand, it becomes extremely important to encourage camp operators to adapt their business procedures, while at the same time educating visitors and tourists.